Donrwalsh/donrwalsh.github.io/NOTES.md

 Little bit of morning work finalizing some updates to my resume I worked on yesterday.
 Now I'm off to have some delicious grub!
 Happy Thanksgiving!

+### 12/1/25

+Alrighty, I'm here to shake off the Thanksgiving.
+Grabbing the top TODO for now so let's look into Github Actions.
+Looks like at the free tier I'm dealing with 2,000 build minutes monthly and 500MB artifact storage cumulative.
+Last month I had 130 total minutes for 25 total runs.
+Sorta high, but I'm not gonna hit the limits for a while.

+While playing around with this, I noticed that CLRS was running two sets of GitHub Actions on every run: one was the workflow defined by the project-contained yaml file, but the other was the default github pages build action at the repo level.
+I messed with settings a bit and turned off the automatic run and then upon a commit I see that only one workflow is running, nice.
+Also seems to be happening on this Repo, so let's mess with that.

 ## TODO:

 - [ ] Clean up Github Action files (generic comments still linger)
 - [x] Approach styling organization.
 Document how this is done in the README.
 - [x] I'm getting an annoying syntax error on styles.scss but it's definitely valid.
 Could look into that?
+- [ ] Links on CLRS are odd.
+Main nav page links don't underline even on hover and forward/back links on solutions are always underlined.

 ## Stretch TODO: